-For securities that carry a rating assigned by Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Financial Services, LLC ("S&P"), or Fitch, Inc. ("Fitch") (a "Rating Organization"), the Adviser or Sub-Adviser will use the highest rating assigned by the Rating Organization to determine a security's credit rating.
-For securities that are not rated by a Rating Organization, the Adviser's or Sub-Adviser's internal credit rating will apply and be subject to the equivalent rating minimums described here.
+For securities that carry a rating assigned by Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Financial Services, LLC ("S&P"), or Fitch, Inc. ("Fitch") (a "Rating Organization"), the Adviser will use the highest rating assigned by the Rating Organization to determine a security's credit rating.
+For securities that are not rated by a Rating Organization, the Adviser's internal credit rating will apply and be subject to the equivalent rating minimums described here.